-PHAs must describe the method for selecting applicant families from the waiting list, including the system of admission preferences that the PHA will use [24 CFR 982.202(d)].
+PHAs must describe the method for selecting applicant families from the waiting list, including the system of PHAs must describe the method for selecting applicant families from the waiting list, including the system of admission preferences that the PHA will use [24 CFR 982.202(d)].
 Local Preferences [24 CFR 982.207; HCV p.
-4-16]

-PHAs are permitted to establish local preferences, and to give priority to serving families that meet those criteria.
+4-16] PHAs are permitted to establish local preferences, and to give priority to serving families that meet those criteria.
 HUD specifically authorizes and places restrictions on certain types of local preferences.
 HUD also permits the PHA to establish other local preferences, at its discretion.
 Any local preferences established must be consistent with the PHA plan and the consolidated plan, and must be based on local housing needs and priorities that can be documented by generally accepted data sources.

-AHA's preferences will be weighted by a point system.
+PHA Policy AHA's preferences will be weighted by a point system.
 The more points assigned to the preference the higher on the wait list it places an applicant.
 Applicants may be eligible for more than one preference.
-AHA's preferences will be weighted as follows:

-- Persons displaced by emergency or major disaster declarations as designated by FEMA, State or Local Government Officials.
+AHA's preferences will be weighted as follows: 1.
+Persons displaced by emergency or major disaster declarations as designated by FEMA, State or Local Government Officials.
 Displaced families will be given the highest priority on the HCV waiting list.
 AHA will follow guidance established by HUD, FEMA, State and Local officials.
-(50 points) - Homeless Households referred by partnering homeless service providers.
-These households will have to meet HUD's definition of homelessness and be referred to AHA by a homeless service provider whom has executed a

-PHAs must describe the method for selecting applicant families from the waiting list, including the system of admission preferences that the PHA will use [24 CFR 982.202(d)].

-Local Preferences [24 CFR 982.207; HCV p.
-4-16]

-PHAs are permitted to establish local preferences, and to give priority to serving families that meet those criteria.
-HUD specifically authorizes and places restrictions on certain types of local preferences.
-HUD also permits the PHA to establish other local preferences, at its discretion.

-Any local preferences established must be consistent with the PHA plan and the consolidated plan, and must be based on local housing needs and priorities that can be documented by generally accepted data sources.

-AHA's preferences will be weighted by a point system.
-The more points assigned to the preference the higher on the wait list it places an applicant.
-Applicants may be eligible for more than one preference.
-AHA's preferences will be weighted as follows:

-- Persons displaced by emergency or major disaster declarations as designated by FEMA, State or Local Government Officials.
-Displaced families will be given the highest priority on the HCV waiting list.
-AHA will follow guidance established by HUD, FEMA, State and Local officials.
-(50 points) - 2.
+(50 points) 2.
 Homeless Households referred by partnering homeless service providers.
 These households will have to meet HUD's definition of homelessness and be referred to AHA by a homeless service provider whom has executed a Memorandum of Understanding with AHA to assist in the applicants housing search and provide supportive services.

-The number of applicants that may qualify for this
+Old Policy New Policy When Change Needs to be Made

-- Memorandum of Understanding with AHA to assist in the applicants housing search and provide supportive services.
-The number of applicants that may qualify for this preference is determined by management annually and is contingent upon funding.
-(15 points) See Chapter 7 for more Information - 3.
-Individuals ready to exit institutional care.
-Five (5) housing choice vouchers are set aside for the Money follows the Person Program (6 points) - 4.
-Families that have been terminated from the HCV Program, had their voucher rescinded, or been placed back on the wait list due to insufficient program funding, (3 points) - Households whose Head, Co-head or Spouse are elderly (62 and over), and/or disabled according to HUD guidelines (2 points)

-Order of Selection

-The PHA system of preferences may select families either according to the date and time of application, or by a random selection process [24 CFR 982.207(c)].
+preference is determined by management annually and is contingent upon funding.
+(15 points) See Chapter preference is determined by management annually and is contingent upon funding.
+(15 points) See Chapter 7 for more aside for the Money follows the Person Program (6 points) 4.
+Families that have been terminated from the HCV Program, had their voucher rescinded, or been placed back on the wait list due to insufficient program according to HUD guidelines (2 points) 6.
+AHA will set aside 50 Housing Choice Vouchers for the targeted funding of the Mainstream Voucher Program.
+These 50 vouchers will be targeted to assist families with at least one non-elderly person with disabilities transitioning out of institutional and other segregated settings, at serious risk of institutionalization, homeless, or at risk of being homeless.
+When any of the 50 vouchers set aside for the Mainstream Program are available AHA will pull applicants from the HCV Wait List that fit the designated preference.
+See Chapter 7 for more information.
+(25 points) Order of Selection The PHA system of preferences may select families either according to the date and time of application, or by a random selection process [24 CFR 982.207(c)].
 When selecting families from the waiting list PHAs are required to use targeted funding to assist only those families who meet the specified criteria, and PHAs are not permitted to skip down the waiting list to a family that it can afford to subsidize when there are not sufficient funds to subsidize the family at the top of the waiting list [24 CFR 982.204(d) and (e)].
+PHA Policy